 Single-Origins Versus Blends

 Blends are a mix of two or more single-origin coffees from different regions.
 As such, the tastes vary, and the origin is not as distinguishable.
-Blends are more flexible in the market but cannot be sold at the same price or compete against -origin coffees in the niche markets.
+Blends are more flexible in the market but cannot be sold at the same price or compete against single-origin coffees in niche markets.
 Blends are usually cheaper and found most commonly.

 Single-Origins Coffee Taste

 Single-origin coffees taste different than blends in the market.
 Light roasting single-origin coffee develops subtle aromas and distinct tasting notes.
 The body is more tea-like, and the flavors are fruity and citric rather than nutty or chocolaty.